-Leasing and tenant support: During the COVID-19 pandemic period, Mainstreet leveraged its technological investment in the Yardi System which enables paperless leasing processes.
-The Yardi System significantly improved Mainstreet's operational efficiencies and competitive edge, while also protecting the health and safety of Mainstreet's residents and team members.
+Leasing and tenant support: Mainstreet has leveraged its technological investment in the Yardi System which enables paperless leasing processes.
+The Yardi System significantly improved Mainstreet's operational efficiencies and competitive edge.
+Mainstreet believes in timely, transparent communication and provides regular updates to both its tenants and team members, through various channels.